ivanvorobei/SPPerspective/README.md

 ## Customise

+### Summary

 <a href="https://cdn.ivanvorobei.by/github/SPPerspective/Preview.mov">
 <img
 align="left"
 src="https://github.com/ivanvorobei/SPPerspective/blob/main/Assets/Readme/Example%20App%20Preview.png" width="300"/>
 </a>

 You can customise duration, angle, shadow properties and other.
 All this customising by configuration file.
 Configuration can be animatable or static.
 Above you see  `.iOS14WidgetAnimatable` & `.iOS14WidgetStatic`, its also configurations wich already have good-usage values same as native widgets.

+For get fine configuration, better use example app ([video preview](https://cdn.ivanvorobei.by/github/SPPerspective/Preview.mov)).
+You can in real time see changes in configuration.

-Here more details about customise.
+Next more details about customise.

 ### Duration